Teo-Rortais/turtlebot3-person-follower/docs/SETUP.md

 ```

-Save the file, then change the next file like so :
+Save the file, then change the next file like so:

 ``` bash
 sudo nano /etc/apt/apt.conf.d/20auto-upgrades